Kub1k228/spring-petclinic/readme.md

     A run configuration named `PetClinicApplication` should have been created for you if you're using a recent Ultimate version.
 Otherwise, run the application by right-clicking on the `PetClinicApplication` main class and choosing `Run 'PetClinicApplication'`.

-4) Navigate to Petclinic

-    Visit [http://localhost:8080](http://localhost:8080) in your browser.

 ## Looking for something in particular?